 Different cars are built around different injector opening pressures.
-It is important to have these checked/reset every 90-100K kms due to the spring loosing tension over a period of time.
+It is important to have these checked/reset every 90,000km to 100,000km due to the spring losing tension over a period of time.

 As the pump ramps the pressure up to Crack pressure, the injector will fire.
 If the pump is rotated one way, this pressure will build up earlier in the stroke, meaning Crack pressure will be achieved earlier than normal resulting in fast or ‘advanced timing’

 If we rotate the pump the other way, the crack pressure will build up later in the stoke, resulting in the injector firing later or ‘more retarded’

 So it is very important to remember, that there is more than one timing adjustment on this style of engine.